-Daniel’s passion for singing began at age 9, when he was a boy soprano who would sing with his Grandmother as his piano accompaniment.
+Daniel’s passion for singing began at age nine, when he was a boy soprano who would sing with his Grandmother as his piano accompaniment.
 In the many years since Daniel has gained a wealth of performance experience.

 Since beginning his professional career, Daniel has been in demand as a performer for numerous large sporting events, including rugby union’s Bledisloe Cup and Lion’s Tour, International One-Day Cricket finals, A League Football finals, and the Australian Swimming Championships.
 Daniel has also often found work as a recording artist and vocalist for weddings and various corporate events.